-Tranche B Term Loan Facility
+(in millions) Tranche B Term Loan Facility

-(in millions)

-2013 \$314.1
+2013 \$ 314.1

 2014 314.1

 2015 99.7

 2016 98.7

-\$826.6
+\$ 826.6

 In April 2009, the Company transitioned its interest rate swap agreements to a one-month LIBOR base rate versus the then existing three-month LIBOR base rate.
 Accordingly, the Company entered into new interest rate swap agreements which were designated as cash flow hedges of \$1,200.0 million of the Company's floating LIBOR rate debt.
 In addition, the then existing interest rate swap agreements were dedesignated by the Company and the Company entered into additional undesignated interest rate swap agreements for \$1,200.0 million to offset the prospective impact of the newly undesignated interest rate swap agreements.
-As a result, the Company fixed its interest rates on \$1,200.0 million of the Company's floating LIBOR rate debt at an average rate of 4.0% through February 28, 2010.
-On March 1, 2010, the Company paid \$11.9 million in connection with the maturity of these outstanding interest rate swap agreements of Cash Flows.
-In June 2010, the Company entered into a new five year delayed start interest rate swap agreement effective September 1, 2011, which was designated as a cash flow hedge for \$500.0 million of the Company's floating LIBOR rate debt.
+As a result, the Company fixed its interest rates on \$1,200.0 million of the Company is floating LIBOR rate debt at an average rate of 4.0% through February 28, 2010.
+On March 1, 2010, the Company paid \$11.9 million in connection with the maturity of these outstanding interest rate swap agreements, which is reported in other, net in cash flows from operating activities in the Company's floating LIBOR rate debt as a cash flow hedge for \$500.0 million of the Company's floating LIBOR rate debt.
+Accordingly, the Company fixed is interest 1, 2011, which was designated as a cash flow hedge for \$500.0 million of the Company's floating LIBOR rate debt.
 Accordingly, the Company fixed its interest rates on \$500.0 million of the Company's floating LIBOR rate debt at an average rate of 2.9% (exclusive of borrowing margins) through September 1, 2016.
 For the year ended February 29, 2012, the Company reclassified net losses of \$3.8 million, net of income tax effect, from AOCI to interest expense, net on the Company's Consolidated Statements of Operations.
-For the year ended February 28, 2011, the Company did not reclassify any amount from AOCI to interest expense, net on its Consolidated Statements of Operations.
-For the year ended February 28, 2010, the Company reclassified net losses of \$27.7 million, net of income tax effect, respectively, from AOCI to interest expense, net on the Company's Consolidated Statements of Operations.
+For the year ended February 28, 2011, the Company reclassified net losses of \$27.7 million, net of income tax effect, respectively, from AOCI to interest expense, net on the company 28, 2010, the Company reclassified net losses of \$27.7 million, net of income tax effect, respectively, from AOCI to interest expense, net on the company's Consolidated Statements of Operations.